 Visual Acoustics, narrated by Dustin Hoffman, is a look at the life of architectural photographer Julius Shulman, who is known for capturing the modernist movement of Southern California on film.

-Then there’s The Architect: a Jonathan Parker-directed romantic comedy about a couple who engage an architect to build their dream home – but discover the architect is instead designs his own.
+Then there’s The Architect: a Jonathan Parker-directed romantic comedy about a couple who engage an architect to build their dream home – but discover the architect is instead intent on designing his own.

 An expert panel of judges from different disciplines will assess each film for its “intellectual and visual content, communication value, and the overall impact of the film for its intended audience,” awarding a judge’s award at the end of the festival to the most exemplary film.
 The panel includes architectural photographer John Gollings, the Australian Institute of Architects national president Ken Maher, editor Jan Henderson and film and television producer, director and writer (and festival co-founder) Ron V. Brown.